aeszyman/athletes-of-piety/bibliography.md

 Shaw, Teresa M. _The Burden of the Flesh: Fasting and Sexuality in Early Christianity_.
 Minneapolis: Fortress Press, 1998.

+Samuel, Sigal.
+Dopamine fasting is Silicon Valley’s hot new trend.
+Is it backed by science?
+How dopamine fasting works — and doesn’t. _Vox_ November 13, 2019.

 Spier, Jeffrey, ed. _Picturing the Bible: The Earliest Christian Art_.
 New Haven: Yale University Press; Fort Worth: In association with the Kimbell Art Museum, c2007.

 Wimbush, Vincent L., ed. _Ascetic Behavior in Greco-Roman Antiquity: A Sourcebook_.
 Minneapolis: Fortress Press, 1990.